xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 #### Docker Client Access:
 On your vagrant box, there are two ways to get access to the docker client:

-*  Drop into the "bash" shell from XR CLI.
-Using "bash" ensures that the correct environment variables are sourced to gain access to the Docker Daemon on the host:
+*  **Drop into the "bash" shell from XR CLI:** Using "bash" ensures that the correct environment variables are sourced to gain access to the Docker Daemon on the host:

    **Password for the XR CLI:   vagrant**